Helping our community rebound from natural disasters with resilience.

 Lighthouse Vision Loss Education Center

 Hurricane Ian ripped through the Lighthouse headquarters, resulting in damages so severe the organization had to move operations elsewhere temporarily.
-Funding from the Suncoast Disaster Recovery Fund will help the organization open its doors again.
+Funding from the Suncoast Disaster Recovery Fund helped the organization open its doors again.

 United Way Charlotte County

-Charlotte County endured enormous Hurricane Ian damage, leaving many with unanticipated expenses that made them vulnerable to losing everything.
+Charlotte County endured enormous damage from Hurricane Ian, leaving many with unanticipated expenses that made them vulnerable to losing everything.
 United Way was there to connect these people with resources that keeps them sheltered, secure, and healthy.

 Samaritan Counseling Services of the Gulf Coast

-Floodwaters from Hurricane Helene inundated Kim Hinkle's cars, setting a domino-effect of crises as she was forced to rent a car to get to work, which put her behind in her bills.
+Flood waters from Hurricane Helene inundated Kim Hinkle's cars, setting off a series of crises as she was forced to rent a car to get to work, which put her behind on her bills.
 Season of Sharing provided a bridge to solid ground.
 Photo: Saundra Amrhein, Sarasota Herald-Tribune

-Of course, disasters can upend lives in ways that require immediate response.
-For many, damage to homes and vehicles or disruptions from work forces them to navigate the double-crisis of unanticipated expenses coupled with diminished income.
-This historic hurricane season, with Hurricanes Debby, Helene and Milton ravaging the region, has sparked a seismic uptick in those needing help with basic living expenses, such as rent or mortgage, utilities, transportation, and child care.
+Disasters can upend lives in ways that require immediate response.
+For many, damage to homes and vehicles or disruptions from work force them to navigate the double crisis of unanticipated expenses coupled with diminished income.
+Our recent historic hurricane seasons have sparked a seismic uptick in those needing help with basic living expenses, such as rent or mortgage, utilities, transportation, and child care.

 The Suncoast Disaster Recovery Fund was created in partnership with The Patterson Foundation, which seeded the fund with $500,000 and offered matching gifts up to $750,000, which was quickly fulfilled and inspired other matching gifts for a total of $1.25 million.
 Learn more about The Patterson Foundation.